gbeckers/Darr/docs/readcode.rst

 In some environments, not all array numeric types can be read directly, although it can be done with more effort.
 For example, Matlab/Octave does not directly read complex numbers from file, or float16.
 In those cases, Darr generates slightly more involved code that still does what you want.
+You don't have to worry about it, because just copy-pasting the code will suffice.

 Example arrays with code for all numeric types can be found `here
 <https://github.com/gbeckers/Darr/tree/master/examplearrays>`__.